krother/advanced_python/challenges/sorting.rst

 ~~~~~~~~~~~~~~

 1. lay the cards in a row in front of you
+2. go through all the cards
-2. take the card with the smallest number and put it on the target pile
+3. take the card with the smallest number and put it on the target pile
-3. repeat step 2 until all cards are sorted
+4. repeat step 2 until all cards are sorted

 Insertion Sort
 ~~~~~~~~~~~~~~

-1. take a card from the pile and lay it out in front of you
+1. take a new card from the pile
-2. if there are already cards there, insert the new card in the correct position
+2. go through the already placed cards
+3. place the new card in the the correct position
-3. repeat steps 1 and 2 until all cards are sorted
+4. repeat steps 1 and 2 until all cards are sorted

 Bubblesort
 ~~~~~~~~~~

 1. lay out all cards in a row in front of you
 2. go through the cards from left to right
-3. if there is a smaller card to the right of a larger one, swap both
+3. if there is a smaller card to the right of a larger one, swap them
-   cards
 4. repeat steps 2 and 3 until nothing changes in one pass

 Mergesort